Rashaun Simonise: BC Lions

-One day after his release from Winnipeg, Simonise signed with his hometown BC Lions on June 9, 2019 to a one-year contract.
-He again played in all 18 regular season games, but had only five receptions for 53 yards.
-He became a free agent in February 2020.
+One day after being named to the practice roster in Winnipeg, Simonise signed with his hometown BC Lions of the CFL on June 9, 2019 to a one-year contract.
+He again played in all 18 regular season games and had five receptions for 53 yards.

 The Spring League

 Simonise was selected by the Jousters of The Spring League during its player selection draft on October 10, 2020.

 Montreal Alouettes

-On June 30, 2021, it was announced that Simonise had signed with the Montreal Alouettes.
-He played in 11 games where he had one catch for seven yards.
+On June 30, 2021, it was announced that Simonise had signed with the CFL's Montreal Alouettes.
+He played in 11 games, where he had one catch for seven yards.
 He was released on May 5, 2022.

 Edmonton Elks

-On May 18, 2022 Simonise signed with the Edmonton Elks of the Canadian Football League (CFL).
+On May 18, 2022, Simonise signed with the Edmonton Elks of the CFL.
+He was released on October 21, 2022.